calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 <img src="images/screenshot.png" alt=""/>

-- All locations on the maps are organized and color-coded according to the Dickinson Comprehensive Climate Classification System (DCCCS).
+- All locations on the maps are organized and color-coded according to the Dickinson climate classification.
 - Clicking on any location of the map will result in the climate classification being shown directly below the "Click map for classification" on the bottom right.
 - Some of these functionalities and category displays may take some time to load.
 - You can also filter by climate codes using the bottom-right dropdown menu.